 When training dogs, use a similar tone and volume when you give commands.
-Your voice tone lets your dog know that you are serious and that you expect their obedience.
-It will also help him distinguish between a disciplinary tone, which is sharper, and a commanding tone.
+Maintaining the same tone lets your dog know that you are serious and they should obey your commands.
+It is important that your dog be able to distinguish between a command and a reprimand.